 We often hear from gardeners wondering if our seed products are ‘GM’ (Genetically Modified).
 The short answer is no - they are not, but we understand that some uncertainty remains.
 So, we’d like to offer some clarity by explaining what Genetic Modification actually is, in relation to seeds.

-Being such a divisive topic, with lots of passionately held opinions, it's important that you gather information from independent sources.
+Being such a divisive topic, with lots of passionately held opinions, it's important that you gather information from responsible sources.
 It's best if you can form a well-rounded perspective and decide for yourself.
 Social Media often isn't the most reliable source of truth on any topic; consider whether the groups or individuals you're seeking information from have any legal or professional obligation to back up their claims with evidence or reasoning.
 Is there any real risk to them if they get it wrong?

 GM, Hybrid, Heirloom?